mottosso/allzpark/docs/pages/getting-started.md

 </div>

-That's it, we've now got a brand new project.
+That's it, we've now got a brand new profile.
 Let's add it to Allzpark and see what it looks like.

 <div class="tabs">
   <button class="tab powershell " onclick="setTab(event, 'powershell')"><p>powershell</p><div class="tab-gap"></div></button>